PRESS RELEASE

 “Living a life I like”

 Hi, I’m Sebastian Ralphs.
-I‘ve been a Canucks Autism Network (CAN) member since it was founded in 2008.
+I‘ve been a Canucks Autism Network (CAN) participant since it was founded in 2008.
 First, I was a participant.
 Then in 2014, I became a volunteer to help other kids with autism.
 I’ve done so many fun things and learned so much at CAN.
 Let me tell you about it!

 My family and I first heard about CAN from our neighbours, whose daughter worked there.
 My first activities with CAN were horseback riding at a stable in Southlands and golfing at the driving range with a golf pro.